 Ask 100 expats what their life is like in Panama, you will get 100 different answers.
 Their perspective depends on where they live, how patient they are, and how much they have attempted to accept Panama for what it is… a developing country.

-With its beautiful skyscrapers, new subway system, and Trump Tower, Panama City is certainly impressive.
+With its beautiful skyscrapers and new subway system, Panama City is certainly impressive.
 Some areas are very modern with underground utilities.
 But that is not the way it is in most of Panama City – or Panama in general.

 (2) Internet speed is not the same throughout the country or even on the same street.
-If you are lucky enough to live in an area serviced by Cable Onda, you can get up to 15 mgps for about $50 a month.
-If you can’t get Cable Onda, you will be forced to use MobileNet or Planet Telecom where 2 mgps will cost you $125 per month and you will pay a whopping $250 for 4 mgps.
-Cable Onda is available 1 mile from my house but I’m stuck with paying the higher prices for less speed.
+If you are lucky enough to live in an area serviced by Tigo fiber optics, you can get up to 100 Mbps for about $40 a month.
+If you can’t get Tigo, you will be forced to use satellite internet like Planet Telecom where 3 Mbps will cost you $99 per month and you will pay a whopping $250 for 10 Mbps.

 (3) The sidewalks are not level if they exist at all.
-The sidewalks could have holes big enough your whole foot can fit through, or metal pipes protruding in bad places or the sidewalk may have stretches which are completely missing.
+The sidewalks could have holes big enough your whole foot can fit through, or metal pipes protruding in bad places or the sidewalk may have stretches that are completely missing.
 You need to wear sturdy shoes and watch where you are walking at all times in Panama.

 (4) If Code Enforcement from the USA came to Panama, they would probably shut down most of the country.
 There is crazy wiring inside and outside.
 There are steps and other unlevel surfaces with no handrails or safety devices.
 There usually will not be a GFI outlet within 6 feet of all water sources.
 The only exception is new construction in the higher price ranges… maybe.

-(5) Most places will have a sign in the bathroom asking you to NOT flush the toilet paper but instead to put it in a waste basket which is next to the toilet.
+(5) Most businesses will have a sign in the public bathroom asking you to NOT flush the toilet paper but instead to put it in a wastebasket which is next to the toilet.
 Oh, and don’t assume that all public bathrooms will have toilet paper… bring your own.
-The reason you should not flush toilet paper because most businesses and homes have a septic system.
+The reason you should not flush toilet paper is that most businesses and homes have a septic system.
 The more toilet paper that is flushed, the more often they have to get their septic tanks cleaned out and it is just as expensive to do that in Panama as it is in the USA.
 We recently paid $175.

-(8) Name brand, imported items will usually costs more, but similar Panama brands will usually cost much less than you pay now.
-You may or may not be able to find all the name brand items you use now but there is usually a good substitute.
+(8) Name brand, imported items will usually cost more, but similar Panama brands will usually cost much less.
+You may or may not be able to find all the name-brand items you use now but there is usually a good substitute.
 Fruits and veggies are more expensive at a grocery store than they are at a local fruit veggie market.

 (14) I will throw in one more… There is poverty in Panama but it is not as bad as other South American or Central American countries I have visited.
-The indian tribes are most affected by poverty because many of them have no skills and only make $12 – $15 a day.
+The Indian tribes are most affected by poverty because many of them have no skills and only make $25 – $30 a day.
 But Panamanians are proud people so you rarely see anyone begging for money.

-For some it is purely economic, others have strong political reasons, and some are just ready for a new adventure.
+Some relocate to Panama for purely economic reasons, others move to Panama for political reasons, and some are just ready for a new adventure.
 Regardless of the reason, these are the things you can enjoy when living in Panama: